trinodb/trino-go-client/README.md

 Default:        empty (defaults to http.DefaultClient)
 ```

-The `custom_client` parameter allows the use of custom `http.Client` for the communication with presto.
+The `custom_client` parameter allows the use of custom `http.Client` for the communication with Trino.

 Register your custom client in the driver, then refer to it by name in the DSN, on the call to `sql.Open`: